Lizzie Graham

-Lizzie Graham (1844–1927) was a late 19th-century Puerto Rican soprano singer from Ponce, Puerto Rico.
+Lizzie Graham (c.
+1844–1927) was a late 19th-century Puerto Rican soprano singer from Ponce, Puerto Rico.

 Early years

-Lizzie Graham (born Sara Isabel Spencer y Vorgt) was born in Ponce, Puerto Rico in 1844.
+Lizzie Graham (born Sara Isabel Spencer y Vorgt) was born in Ponce, Puerto Rico in about 1844.
 Her parents were Mr. Spencer, an Englishman, and Mrs. Guell (born ca. 1810) from the French Antilles.
 Graham trained in the arts in England, France, Germany, and Italy, specializing in singing at the Milan Conservatory.
 In Florence, Italy, she studied singing and voice under professor Adolfo Bach of the Lamperti school, "the most famed school of the time".

 Career

 Graham was a frequent singer at temples and social centers with no other purpose that to accentuate festivities and to participate in charity works.
 She took part in the 1882 Ponce Fair and was a regular participant at the Ponce Cathedral in its singing activities.
 Most prayer compositions by Juan Morel Campos (1857–1896) were written specifically for Graham.
 Graham, who profoundly influenced opera music in Puerto Rico, choose not to travel abroad on a professional character, choosing instead to stay in Puerto Rico where she was also involved in charity work.
 "In her home there was always food and shelter for the less fortunate."
 In Ponce she founded the Ponce Benevolent Society and was the president of the Club de Señoras (Ponce Ladies Club).
 On 5 August 1992, the Puerto Rico Chapter of the Union de Mujeres Americanas erected a "Monumento a la Mujer" monument at the fork intersection of Calle Marina and Calle Mayor streets, half a block north of Lizzie Graham's home.

 Graham distinguished herself as a great singer.
 Upon Graham's return to Puerto Rico from Europe, she trained others in singing.
 Among her students was noted international soprano singer Amalia Paoli, Tomasita Otero, and Anatilde Candamo.